-Since then, we’ve been punished for being tricked by an entity that God originally created, which he then put in the already tempting garden, and let trick us (which was easy for it because it was already aware of good and evil, and we weren’t).
-But instead of punishing the thing that he created and then allowed to turn against him before he then let fool us, we’re the ones who have to suffer for being fooled by that being he created.
+Since then, we’ve been punished for being tricked by an entity that God originally created, which he then put in the already tempting garden and let trick us (which was easy for it because it was already aware of good and evil, and we weren’t).
+But instead of punishing the thing that he created and then allowed to turn against him before he then let fool us, we’re the ones who have to suffer for being fooled by the being that he created.

 Fool us once, shame on us… forever.

 And, for the purpose of making all women feel guilty for everything (also forever), a woman is actually to blame for the fact that humanity has to suffer, because she was the one tricked into seeking knowledge by something that God, in all his infinite wisdom, had also created.